2013 Web.com Tour

-The 2013 Web.com Tour was the 24th season of the top developmental tour for the U.S. PGA Tour in men's golf, and the second under the current sponsored name of Web.com Tour.
-It ran from February 21 to September 29.
-The season consisted of 25 official money golf tournaments; five of which were played outside of the United States.
+The 2013 Web.com Tour was the 24th season of the Web.com Tour, the official development tour to the PGA Tour.

+Changes for 2013

-This season saw the introduction of the Web.com Tour Finals, the final four events of the season which determined 25 of the 50 players to receive their 2014 PGA Tour cards.
+This season saw the introduction of the Web.com Tour Finals, the final four events of the season which determined 25 of the 50 players to receive their 2013–14 PGA Tour cards.
 The remaining 25 PGA Tour cards went to the top 25 money winners on the Web.com Tour heading into the Tour Finals.
 For all 50 players who earn PGA Tour cards, their priority position for tournament entry purposes will be based on money earned during the Tour Finals.

 Schedule

 The following table lists official events during the 2013 season.